 Elevation gain: 5960 ft

 When was the last time you rode 100 miles and almost every mile was choice?
 Here’s your chance.
-I learned this loop when it was an annual organized century ride.
-It’s two loops connected by a stretch of Hwy 101, and it offers a spectacular variety of riding conditions: coastal riding on Hwy 101, one serious climb, one wonderful descent, a ride along a ridge with great ocean views, mellow riding along the Rogue River, and a charming, easy meander through meadows and forests.
+I learned this route when it was an annual organized century ride.
+It’s two loops connected by a stretch of Hwy 101, and it offers a remarkable variety of riding conditions: coastal riding, one serious climb, one wonderful descent, a ride along a ridge with great ocean views, mellow riding along the Rogue River, and a charming, easy meander through meadows and forests.
 The northern loop is flat and pretty, the southern loop is up-and-down and stunning, so if you want to cut the miles in half pick the loop that is to your taste—easy/pretty or hard/stunning.
 The ride starts and ends in Gold Beach, a charming, low-key, and relatively untouristy Oregon beach town worthy of a vacation even without a bike.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)